University of Technology Sydney

 Courses included

 Are you interested in world issues like politics, climate change or global relations?
 Would you like to share these stories and more with the public?
 If so, journalism is an exciting and broad career option, combining skills in writing, production, research and critical thinking to frame world issues and affairs in accessible and relevant ways.
-UTS teaches journalism on the principle that it is a public good, and that any functional society requires a free and robust media.
+At UTS, we go beyond the essential skills of writing, research and investigation to foster critical thought, media ethics and intellectual rigour, underpinned by the principle that journalism is a public good.
 We encourage our graduates to be critical thinkers and give you the ethical, intellectual, and political foundations needed to start your professional life.

-To increase your career flexibility, you can add a second major from five of the other majors offered in the Bachelor of Communication, and build further skills and portfolios that equip you for a range of work options in media and communication.
+To increase your employability, you can add a second major from five of the other majors offered in the Bachelor of Communication, and build further skills and portfolios that equip you for a range of work options in media and communication.
 These courses give you practical and transferrable skills for the expanding media industries.
-For further information, visit the UTS School of Communication website.

 Data journalism, digital publishing, ethical practice, investigative journalism, long-form storytelling, radio and TV journalism, reflective practice, reporting online, social media.